(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 Savings – 50$/ two months = $300/ year

-♥ 7 ) I started shopping only once per month.
+4 ) I started meal planning and shopping only once per month.
 This is a BIG one.
 If you ignore every other suggestion on this list, this ONE thing has saved us countless $$$.
 When I took the time to look over our bank statements I saw the same thing over and over.
 Big bucks going out at Costco, Superstore, Walmart and Save-on-Foods.

-I now only go to those places once per month (or less when possible!), and I pick up fresh veggies / fruit / coffee cream at a small local shop (with no other “fun” things to buy…) the rest of the month.
+I now only go shopping once per month, and I pick up fresh veggies / fruit / coffee cream at a small local shop (with no other “fun” things to buy…) the rest of the month.

 I still the spend big bucks when I’m in the big stores, but not any more than I ever did on a past visit.
 I think it boils down to being less tempted to spend because I am not in an environment where I can spend.